COLT .45 ACP SEMI-AUTO PISTOLS

-A rare complete set is in the New Westminster Museum and Archives, New Westminster, BC.
+A rare complete and documented set is in the New Westminster Museum and Archives, New Westminster, BC.
 That pistol is serial number C13085.
 There are Canadian C/|\ (arrow inside the “C”) signifying that it was Canadian issue.
 It has wartime issue markings on the front of the grip.

 This particular set was issued to an officer from New Westminster.
 His name was Courbold as I recall.
 The 1914 dated MILLS webbing was very little used by him, but there is also a different very well worn holster that appears to be the one that he wore in action to carry this pistol.

 - Web belt (“Pistol Belt” in U.S. terminology)

 I photographed it in 2006 as I found it.
 The firearms had been hidden away by my predecessor who did not like historic firearms and they were all allowed to become rusty by neglect.
 I cleaned the firearms and applied oil, but sadly the damage was done to the finish.

 WANTED!
 This thin shoulder strap for this type of set to complete my set.